luiscruz/course_sustainableSE/2026/p1_measuring_software/g21_youtube_browsers.md

 ## **Methodology**

-### Experimental Subjects and Variables
+### 1. Experimental Subjects and Variables
-#### Browser Selection
+#### 1.1 Browser Selection
-This experiment selected three representative web browsers: Google Chrome, Microsoft Edge, and Mozilla Firefox.
+This experiment selected three representative web browsers: Google Chrome, Microsoft Edge, and Firefox.
 The selection was based on the following criteria:

 Kernel Diversity: Chrome and Edge are based on the Chromium engine, while Firefox utilizes the independent Gecko engine.
 Comparing different engines under identical workloads provides significant scientific insight into energy optimization strategies.